Keep your vitality. A life without health is like a river without water.

 Widely recognized for their health benefits, cruciferous vegetables such as broccoli, Brussels sprouts, collards, cauliflower, cabbage, and Russian kale with plenty of fiber, vitamins, minerals, and phytochemicals and relatively few calories, have been linked to benefits such as protection against cancer.
 Yet, they also contain goitrogens which, in some hypothyroid scenarios, are not heavily advised to be consumed in excess.

 Nonetheless, having hypothyroidism doesn’t necessarily mean you must avoid cruciferous vegetables altogether.
-These foods are part of a well-rounded diet and can usually be enjoyed sparingly, since experts believe goitrogens may only impact hormone levels when eaten in excess.
+These foods are part of a well-rounded diet and can usually be enjoyed sparingly since experts believe goitrogens may only impact hormone levels when eaten in excess.
 Moreover, cooking can deactivate the effects of goitrogens.
-Individualized lifestyle modifications such as these can be beneficial not only for hypothyroidism, but also any health issues affected by diet.
+Individualized lifestyle modifications such as these can be beneficial not only for hypothyroidism but also for any health issues affected by diet.

 Soy is also believed to affect the thyroid when consumed in excess.
 Soy products include soy milk, soy sauce, edamame, tofu, and miso.
 For this reason, enjoying these foods only in moderation, especially if you have a known thyroid condition, is recommended.
 Processed foods that can promote weight gain, which is a common struggle in hypothyroidism, should also be avoided.